 Subject lines are a crucial part of email marketing.
 They’re your hook and the number one factor that determines whether recipients will open your email.
 While you should never click-bait your leads into opening an email, it’s still important that your subject lines are intriguing and punchy enough to generate some interest.

 You can do this by:

-using their name by including a personalisation token
+- using their name by including a personalization token

 Before settling on a subject line, put yourself in your recipient’s shoes and ask yourself whether you would open the email based on the subject line alone.
 If the answer is ‘no’, play around with it until you’re 100% satisfied.

 4. Engage your readers with a drip campaign